friendly-bits/shell-scheduler/README.md

 ## Quick start

-A minimal setup needs to source the library, write one callback that does the work for a single job, set a couple of variables, and call `schedule_jobs()` with a list of job IDs:
+A minimal setup needs to source the library, write one callback that does the work for a single job, set two variables, and call `schedule_jobs()` with a list of job IDs:

 ```sh
 #!/bin/sh